justatech86/fitness-app-smart/replit.md

 3. **Equipment-Based Workouts** - Select any combination of equipment (dumbbells, barbell, pull-up bar, resistance bands, cable, machines) and get exercises tailored to what you have available (80+ exercises in database)
 4. **Food Sensitivity Management** - Select allergens (gluten, fish, dairy, soy, nuts, eggs) and get filtered meal plans with safe alternatives
 5. **Daily Routine** - Shows 7-day week with detailed equipment-filtered cardio and strength workouts + filtered meal plans
-6. **Exercise Completion Tracking** - Checkbox for each exercise to track progress; completed exercises show with strikethrough; celebratory animation when day is complete
+6. **Exercise Completion Tracking** - Checkbox for each exercise to track progress; completed exercises show with strikethrough; small celebration for each day, grand celebration for completing the week
 7. **Personalized Nutrition** - Meals tailored to your goal with calculated macros matching your BMR/TDEE
 8. **Macro Summary Dashboard** - Displays daily calorie target, protein/carbs/fat breakdown, and per-meal distribution
 9. **Meal Detail Modal** - Displays recipes, macros, prep time, and instructions